tajawal/code-challenge/QA.md

 6- Fetch all listing prices and save it in a .CSV file

-### Config:
-Above test should be:
+## Conditions:
+- Any framework using any programming language (PHP is a plus)
 - Executable based on dynamic URL (www.tajawal.ae, www.tajawal.com )
+- BDD
+- POM
-- Can be executed on chrome, firefox
+- Can be executed on chrome, firefox at least
 - Screenshots for (last page is enough)
-- Html report for the test run
+- HTML report for the test run result

-### Framework:
-- Any framework using any programming language (PHP is a plus)
-- Make sure to deliver BDD style
-- POM (page object module)
+## What we are looking for
+A code we can Trust!

+This code is meant for testing, and passed execution does not mean working application; maybe testing code needs to be tested in the first place

+## Questions And Delivery
+If you have any questions to this challenge, please do reach out to us.

+The challenge should be delivered as a link to a public git repository (github.com or bitbucket.com are preferred).
+## Checklist
+- [ ] Usage is clearly mentioned in the README file
+## Note
+Implementations focusing on **quality over feature completeness** will be highly appreciated,  don’t feel compelled to implement everything and even if you are not able to complete the challenge, please do submit it anyways.